YMC911911/terminal-system-monitor/README.md

 # Terminal System Monitor
+A clean and colorful real-time system monitor built for the terminal.

 A real-time terminal system monitor built using Node.js, blessed-contrib, and chalk.
 Displays CPU usage, per-core stats, memory usage, disk usage, and system info in a colorful TUI dashboard.